HadisArefanJazi/adaptive-human-in-the-loop-llm-agent/README.md

-# adaptive human-in-the-loop llm agent
+# Adaptive human-in-the-loop llm agent

 a small reinforcement-learning project that learns when an ai assistant should: